TheNextGuy32/peace-of-westfalia/rules.md

 ##### Diplomatic Actions

-After all Players Engaging in Diplomacy have played the Diplomacy Game, in Initiative Order Players may do as many of the following as they like:
+After all Players Engaging in Diplomacy have played the Diplomacy Game, in Initiative Order Players may do any number of the Diplomatic Action cards.

-Place Diplomatic Influence:

-You may place Diplomatic Influence on any Principalities of your choice.

-To ally a Principality, you must have at least as much Diplomatic Influence as the Principality has provinces, and more Diplomatic Influence than any other Player.

-You may ally a Principality regardless of the religion it follows.

-Provide Assistance

-Players may pay Gold (to the bank) for Diplomatic Influence at a rate of 1:1

-Join a League

-Players saved by Faith and Works may join the Catholic League.
-They lose 1 Diplomatic Influence from each Protestant Principality they have influence with.
-Players saved by Faith Alone may join the Evangelical League.
-They lose 1 Diplomatic Influence from each Catholic Principality they have influence with.
-Players not saved by Faith Alone or by Faith and Works may join either League and lose no Diplomatic Influence upon Joining a League.
-Players cannot change or leave Leagues.

-Release Vassal

-If you have a Province with a town on it, you may release a Principality as your "vassal"; replace your control marker with a Principality one.
-Place 2 influence on this Principality; you start its ally.
-Other Players may influence this Principality, and you may not retake this Principality except through war.

-Gift Province

-You may gift non-town provinces to Principalities if the provinces are adjacent to the Principality and the same religion as the Principality.
-Gain 1 Diplomatic Influence per gifted province with that Principality.

 #### Wage War

-##### Declare Wars & Change Military Doctrines
+##### Setting the Warfare Stage

-In Initiative Order, each Player Waging War may do any or all of the following 3 things:
+In Initiative Order, each Player Waging War may do any or all of the following things.

+When all Players Waging War have had an opportunity to Declare Wars and change their Military Doctrines, proceed to Battles & Peace Treaties.
+The Religious War, if any, will be waged in the next phase.

 ###### Declare War on either an eligible Player or an unaligned Principality.

 If you do not want to Declare War, you may pass.

-Before Declaring War on an unaligned Principality you must first remove all of your Diplomatic Influence from that Principality.

-You may not Declare War on a Player or an unaligned Principality who has already been Declared War on.

-Foreign Powers may not Declare War or be Declared War upon unless they have at least one province or ally in the Empire.

 When a war is declared, place both Players, or the Player and the unaligned Principality in the First Battle Phase, in the order the war was declared.
 If either the Player or the Principality is already in the First Battle Phase, place them in the Second Battle Phase, in the order the war was declared.
 Likewise for the Third Battle Phase.

-###### Join a League and/or Declare a Religious War
+###### Join a League

 Players may Join a League, as in Engaging in Diplomacy.

+##### Declare a Religious War

 If a Religious War has not yet been Declared, a Player in a League saved by Faith Alone or Faith and Works (including Foreign Powers, even if they have no provinces or allies in the Empire) may Declare a Religious War against a heretical Target Principality.